lwalley/LigerCat/README.md

 LigerCat
 ========

-LigerCat (ligercat.org) is a search tool for the [NCBI's PubMed] (http://www.ncbi.nlm.nih.gov/pubmed/) that uses tag clouds to provide an overview of important concepts and trends.
+LigerCat (ligercat.org) is a search tool for the [NCBI's PubMed](http://www.ncbi.nlm.nih.gov/pubmed/) that uses tag clouds to provide an overview of important concepts and trends.

 Installing LigerCat
 -------------------

 LigerCat is a Ruby on Rails application.
-The following instructions assume you are familiar with and using [Ruby Version Manager] (http://beginrescueend.com) and [Bundler] (http://gembundler.com/).
+The following instructions assume you are familiar with and using [Ruby Version Manager](http://beginrescueend.com) and [Bundler](http://gembundler.com/).

 ### Requirements